RosencrantzArt/stocksblog/README.md

   - Clicking a post shows its full content, along with comments.

 ### 3. Update
-- **Description**: Users can edit their own posts and comments.
+- **Description**: Users can edit their own comments.
 - **How it works**:
-  - Users can modify the content of their posts and comments.
+  - Users can modify the content of their comments.

 ### 4. Delete
 - **Description**: Users can delete their own posts and comments.
 - **How it works**:
-  - Users can remove their comments and posts.
+  - Users can remove their comments.
   - Admins can delete comments if necessary.

+## Testing

 ## License

 MIT License

+##

 ## Contact

-For questions or feedback, please contact me via [your email address or GitHub profile].
+For questions or feedback, please contact me via anrosencrantz79@icloud.com